|7.0+ Gigs of Toyota 4x4 and Historical Exploration Photos, Videos and Articles

 writer, and amateur photographer, videographer and owner of In Search of History Expeditions.

-This is a personal hobby of my wife and I and we try to explore and research as much as we can in our
+This is a personal hobby of mine and we try to explore and research as much as we can in our personal time.

-personal time.
-We reside in the state of Oregon, so much of explorations concentrate inside Oregon and the
+We reside in the state of Oregon, so much of explorations concentrate inside Oregon and the Pacific

 In addition to exploring historical sites, we take photographs and write articles about our trips as well as.
 Our